 So, the best place to sell your mobile phone?
 My favourite has to be musicMagpie, as I’ve used it several times to sell old phones.
 However, make sure you check as many sites as possible.

 So what are you waiting for?
-Sell your phone now and not only will you earn some cash, you’ll empty that drawer too!
+Sell your phone now and not only will you earn some cash, but you’ll also empty that drawer too!

 And I would love to hear from anybody with any success stories from selling their old phone.